-How This Brokerage Got Started
+How CARTS Got Started

 Central Area Rural Transit System, Inc. initially began as an idea, when a representative of the Alaska Department of Transportation contacted a representative at Central Peninsula Counseling Services in August of 1998, with a request that meetings be facilitated to coordinate area agencies and others interested in developing community transportation for the Kenai Peninsula.
 AKDOT had contracted with the Community Transportation Association of America (CTAA) to provide consulting services for rural transportation in three Alaskan communities, and the Kenai Peninsula would be the third, after the Kodiak and Mat-Su areas.
 The Central Kenai Peninsula Public Transportation Task Force was formed, with a Steering Committee of fifteen representatives.
 CTAA helped them conduct local workshops in strategic planning, community coordination, financial management and system design.